Ready to Travel

 Food

 It is easiest to bring all your food with you premade and without needing refrigeration.
-Even those of us that do blended real food often gravity bolus Very High Calorie (VHC) Boost, ISOsource, or Jevity when mobile due to the size and weight compared to most formulas or the inconvenience of bringing a blender, cooler, pump, etc. when outdoors.
+Even those of us that do blended real food often gravity bolus Very High Calorie (VHC) Boost, ISOsource, or Jevity from cartons when mobile due to the size and weight compared to most formulas or the inconvenience of bringing a blender, cooler, pump, etc. when outdoors.
 You can flush by pouring water into the syringe body before and after gravity bolus feeding.

 I actually found when overlanding and camping (drive to location) the weight, size, ease, and minimal cleaning required to gravity bolus the cartons of VHC Boost was easier than cooking and bring food to eat.
 I look at it as an MRE I don’t have to taste *wink*… Small upsides, I try and find them.
 When day hiking I found bringing a few VHC Boost was the same as bringing a sandwich.

-Suggested Additives
+See Suggested Food and Water Additives

-• BENEPROTEIN (Mix and pour into a water bottle and use as your flush water during the day)
+- BENEPROTEIN (Mix and pour into a water bottle and use as your flush water during the day)

-• XtraCal Plus Calorie Supplement (Add to liquid meals or directly to tube)
+- XtraCal Plus Calorie Supplement (Add to liquid meals or directly to tube)

-• Calories per Serving: 230
+- Calories per Serving: 230

-• Grams of Protein per Serving: 14
+- Grams of Protein per Serving: 14

-• May Be Added to a Feeding Tube
+- May Be Added to a Feeding Tube

-• Unjury High Protein Meal Replacement (The calories and fat is low but the nutrition and protein is high – good as an additive only to high calorie base)
+- Unjury High Protein Meal Replacement (The calories and fat is low but the nutrition and protein is high – good as an additive only to high calorie base)

-• Huel Complete meal replacement
+- Huel Complete meal replacement

-• 400 cal per 17 oz of water (plus powder volume)
+- 400 cal per 17 oz of water (plus powder volume)

-Food and Medicine Bag
+Food and Medicine Bag (Bolus)

 If you are just going for a hike for the afternoon or out to an event, downsize the Food and Medicine Bag to just the supplies for the number of meals you need and medications you will need to take until you get home, bring gloves and hand sanitizer so you don’t have to worry about finding somewhere to wash up (leave the soap at home) and eat on the go.

 TIP: You can flush your meds by using the same med syringe after you administer the medication and filling it from the pop-up cup.
+This also clears out any leftover medication residue in the syringe.

 TIP: You can prime an extension (fill it with water so you don’t get air in your stomach) by placing the tip in water and pulling back with a filled med syringe.
 Then clamp the extension and disconnect the syringe.
 “Burp” the syringe to remove the air from the syringe before administering.